What the Bible Means by “Peace and Safety” – and How Kingdom Citizens Live Today

 What does biblical readiness look like?

-Readiness means faithful obedience, hopeful watchfulness, and steady trust—not predicting events or living in alarm.
+Readiness means faithful obedience, hopeful watchfulness, and steady trust — not predicting events or living in alarm.
+It is the posture of someone who knows the story ends well and is therefore free to live well now.

 1. It looks like today is the day trump signs the peace deal in Egypt once signed and 20 world.leaders are there thats the false peace as we know will be short lived because israel released 250 deadly prisoners and they will not be at peace sudden destruction is.just ahead now days away or even weeks away rapture is about to strike I believe it because christ is gonna come